 It is also important to consider when you wish to matriculate.
 Do you intend to go directly to a health professions school after Mount Holyoke?
 Do you want to explore other routes?
 Early planning is essential if you want to begin right after graduation.
 Prerequisite courses have prescribed sequences, and application processes for some schools take as much as 15 months.
 On the other hand, many students rightfully choose to take time to accomplish other things before attending graduate school.
 This is one reason why the average age for students entering medical school is quite a bit higher than the average age of students earning a bachelor's degree.
 There is no one formula, and the timetable you choose should fit with your passions, goals, and abilities.

 Starting the Application

 Assembling all of the materials required to support your application takes time and organization.
-The Office of Pre-Health Programs requires that you complete a Pre-Application Kit to help us help you.
+The Office of Pre-Health Programs requires that you complete a Pre-Health Application Kit to help us help you.
 Keep a written and electronic record of each aspect of the application process you need to complete for every school to which you apply.
 Pay special attention to deadlines.
 Send your materials in well ahead of any deadlines.